Czechia pushes for more connections to LNG terminals

 Fiala also announced this week that he is to attend Thursday’s opening of a new floating LNG terminal in the Netherlands which could provide up to 30% of annual gas consumption in Czechia.

 Earlier this year Czechia’s majority-state-owned energy utility CEZ rented out capacity in the Dutch LNG terminals.
-According to the current gas reserves, Czechia can probably last until March without imports of Russian gas.
+According to the current gas reserves and the new LNG links, Czechia can probably last until March without imports of Russian gas.

 Czechia has pipeline connections to Germany providing infrastructure from the west and south, which was discussed during the August disruption of gas imports from the east-bound Druzhba [Friendship] pipeline, but no infrastructure to the north.